Resume Tips

 5. Keep It Concise and Well-Structured

-Be sure that your resume is short by using short sentences and organizing the information into sections that have appropriate headings.
-Utilize bolding or bold to highlight the most important information, but do not overwhelm the reader with excessive formatting.
+Ensure your resume is concise by using brief sentences and dividing your the information into sections that have appropriate headings.
+Employ bold, italics or other fonts in order to draw attention to crucial details but try not to overwhelm readers with overly complicated formatting.

 6. Proofread for Errors

-It is important to examine your resume for spelling or grammatical errors.
+Take the time to carefully check your resume for spelling or grammatical mistakes.
 A small error could create a negative impression on prospective employers.

 Conclusion